mozilla/gecko-dev/taskcluster/docs/parameters.rst

 Push Information
 ----------------

+``android_perftest_backstop``
+   Whether or not this push is a "backstop" push for android performance tests.
+   That is a push where all android performance tests should run to ensure regressions aren't accidentally missed.

 ``backstop``
    Whether or not this push is a "backstop" push.
 That is a push where all builds and tests should run to ensure regressions aren't accidentally